pburrows/unfurl.net/README.md

 ## Installation

-* Unfurl.Net is published as a [NuGet package](https://www.nuget.org/packages/Unfurl.Net).
+Unfurl.Net is published as a [NuGet package](https://www.nuget.org/packages/Unfurl.Net).
 Download from your favorite nuget package manager.

-or
+--or--

-* Install from the command line with:
+Install from the command line with:

 ```bash
 dotnet add package Unfurl.Net
 ```

 ## Overview